-- AHP projects must comply with applicable federal, state, and local anti-predatory lending laws, regulations, and orders designed to prevent or regulate abusive and deceptive lending practices and loan terms (collectively, "Anti-Predatory Lending Laws").
+- 1. AHP projects must comply with applicable federal, state, and local Fair Lending laws and regulations, as well as applicable anti-predatory lending laws, regulations, and orders designed to prevent or regulate abusive and deceptive lending practices and loan terms (collectively, "Anti-Predatory Lending Laws").
 For example, Anti-Predatory Lending Laws may prohibit or limit certain practices and characteristics, including, but not limited to, the following: - a) Requiring the borrower to obtain prepaid, single-premium credit life, credit disability, credit unemployment, or other similar credit insurance; - b) Requiring mandatory arbitration provisions with respect to dispute resolution in the loan document; or, - c) Charging prepayment penalties for the payoff of the loan beyond the early years of such loan. - 2.
 Any project including a loan that does not comply with all applicable Anti-Predatory Lending Laws will be ineligible for AHP subsidy.
 Members, Sponsors, and Owners are responsible for avoiding all unlawful practices and terms prohibited by applicable Anti-Predatory Lending Laws, regardless of whether they originate or purchase the loan in connection with an AHP project.